kwaldenphd/python-conditional-statements-functions/README.md

 # Loops

-Loop statements are a type of conditional statement that rely on the underlying logic of conditional execution.
+61. Loop statements are a type of conditional statement that rely on the underlying logic of conditional execution.

-In Python, loops repeatedly execute a series of tasks.
+62. In Python, loops repeatedly execute a series of tasks.
 - Key term: *loop(s), looping*

-Each time through the body of a loop is called an iteration.
+63. Each time through the body of a loop is called an iteration.
 - Key term: *iteration*

-An iteration can involve things like iterating through items in a list or testing if specific conditions are met, and then doing “something” as the result or endpoint for the loop.
+64. An iteration can involve things like iterating through items in a list or testing if specific conditions are met, and then doing “something” as the result or endpoint for the loop.

-Loops normally contains a variable that changes within the body of the loop so that we can eventually exit the loop.
+65. Loops normally contains a variable that changes within the body of the loop so that we can eventually exit the loop.

-If a loop never exits, then this is called an infinite loop.
+66. If a loop never exits, then this is called an infinite loop.
 - Key term: *infinite loop*

-In short, the computer will continue to follow the loop instructions, until it can’t perform that function any longer.
+67. In short, the computer will continue to follow the loop instructions, until it can’t perform that function any longer.
-Working with loops

 ## `for` Loops

-`for` loops let us iterate through a definite set of objects.
+68. `for` loops let us iterate through a definite set of objects.

-In each iteration through the `for` loop, Python will:
+69. In each iteration through the `for` loop, Python will:
 - Extract one element from the dataset
 - Execute the body of the `for` loop using the item bound to the element
 - Go back to the first step
 - Keep iterating through the loop until reaching the end of the dataset

-The basic syntax in a `for` loop:
+70. The basic syntax in a `for` loop:

 ```Python
 for item in dataset:
  statement(s)
 ```

-In this syntax, `item` is a placeholder for each element in `dataset`.
+71. In this syntax, `item` is a placeholder for each element in `dataset`.

-You can replace `item` with another word or letter character.
+72. You can replace `item` with another word or letter character.

 ```Python
 for i in dataset
 ```

-In this syntax, `dataset` stands for the list of items we want Python to iterate over.
+73. In this syntax, `dataset` stands for the list of items we want Python to iterate over.

-That list of items could be a list variable, a list of numbers, a string of characters, etc.
+74. That list of items could be a list variable, a list of numbers, a string of characters, etc.

 ### `for` Loops and Lists of Numbers

-Let's say we have a list of numbers, and we want Python to iterate through each number in the list and print the number.
+75. Let's say we have a list of numbers, and we want Python to iterate through each number in the list and print the number.

 ```Python
 for i in [0, 1, 2, 3]:
  print(i)
 ```

-Alternatively, we could create a variable for our list of numbers.
+76. Alternatively, we could create a variable for our list of numbers.

 ```Python
 # create list of numbers